Taste Bologna Food Awards 2017: Albania, Alheira in Porto and Cuscus

 Beryani in Persian means 'fried', so nothing to do with the Indian version which includes rice.
 Inside Isfahan's bazaar, between spice and copper shops, you can find a rough place that serves fried lamb meat patty, crowned with pistachio, snuggled inside a tender taftoon bread.

-He cut a piece of bread, put some meat and wild herbs in the middle and then bite.
-To better digest Beryani he drank kashk, a preserved goat’s milk yoghurt similar to Turkish ayran.
+To better digest Beryani he drank kashk, a preserved goat’s milk yogurt similar to Turkish ayran.

 It wasn't exactly the lightest dish ever (it took me a full day of walking to digest it actually) but for sure one of the most delicious.